wangyucode/sftp-upload-action/README.md

           remoteDir: '/'                             # Required, Absolute path only.
           exclude: '.git*,.DS_Store'                 # Optional. exclude patterns (glob), use ',' to split, Default to ''.
 ´´´
+## Upload newer files

+the action will check `modifyTime` and upload the newer files if `forceUpload` is false. but you should restore the modified time before uploading. here is an action that can change the modified time: https://github.com/marketplace/actions/git-restore-mtime